vinkodlak/rigpro.consulting/src/pages/index.md

       body: >-
         We offer practical wireline logging education to a wide range of audiences.
-From Petrophysicists to Drilling Supervisors - our targeted QA/QC courses are tailored to minimize time and maximize benefit.
+From Petrophysicists to Drilling Supervisors - our targeted QA/QC courses are tailored to minimize time and maximize benefits.
 Both online and class-based courses are available.
 pitches:
   - title: How Do We Operate?
     body: >-
-      Regardless of whether we are involved in the the highest profile exploration operation in the world, or  the most basic logging operation in a mature field, our commencement will always be 100% no matter how big or small a project.
-Our mission is to improve safety and efficiency and eventually reduce costs - that is our promise to our clients.
+      Regardless of whether we are involved in the the highest profile exploration operation in the world or  the most basic logging operation in a mature field, our commitment will always be 100%, no matter how big or small a project.
+Our mission is to improve safety and operational efficiency along with reducing costs - that is our promise to our clients.
     image:
       altText: Alt image1
       image: /img/Image-2.png